CONSTITUTION, BY-LAWS & RULES---DRY LAKE SADDLE CLUB

 4. Office fee of $5.00 applies to each horse/ pony entry.
 Price of paid show entries is to be left up to the discretion of the executive.

-5. The executive will set out the class list for each year and is responsible for hiring the Judges for the current show season.
+5. The executive will set out the class list for each year.
+The Secretary is responsible for hiring the Judges for the current show season.

 6. The classes offered by the Club shall be judged by the rules and regulations of the most current Western Horse Association Rule Book.
 In the event of inclement weather, dress rules will be left up to the discretion of the judge.